freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/teleporters.md

 Once the ball is created at the destination kicker, it can be ejected immediately or after a delay (see next section), or it can stay in the kicker.

-If disabled, this option makes the destination kicker keep the ball until it's explicitly ejected trough the kicker's coil.
+If disabled, this option makes the destination kicker keep the ball until it's explicitly ejected through the kicker's coil.

 ### Wait Before Eject